zopencommunity/v8port/README.md

 $ rm x.tar
 ```

-Ensure that the head commit on both z/OS and the other platform are the same; if
+Ensure that the commit hash on each platform at the top matches.
-not then `git reset <commit> --hard` on z/OS to match the commit on the other
-platform.

 On each system:

 ```
 $ git log --oneline
 ```
-Ensure that the commit hash on each platform at the top matches.

 ##### Apply patches and pax files on z/OS UNIX platform